 - Events as goals

 Google Analytics records conversion goals once per visit, no matter how many times a single site visitor completes the goal.
-In other words, if one site visitor fills out your newsletter signup form two times, using two different email addresses, it will only count as one goal conversion.
+In other words, if 1 site visitor fills out your newsletter signup form 2 times, using 2 different email addresses, it will only count as 1 goal conversion.

 With goals you can assign an estimated monetary value to each conversion to show the impact your site visitors’ actions have on your business.

 You can also create funnels with each goal to show where site visitors are dropping off during the conversion process.

 For example, if you notice there are a lot of customers leaving your site before completing their purchases, you can reduce shopping cart abandonment by doing things like making your site easier to navigate or offering free shipping.

 In all, Google Analytics goals are used to track conversion data so you can understand whether your marketing efforts are paying off.